jhogan/core/STYLE.md

     * should be composed of a single word if humanly possible
     * should be implemented using the @property decorator

-The setter proprety use `v` as the value parameter:
+The setter property use `v` as the value parameter:

     @property
     def size(self):